 If you wish to report a property that may be empty, please contact the Private Sector Housing Team.

-The Council currently provide support to Syrian refugees resettled into the district through the Syrian Vulnerable Person Resettlement Programme.
+The Council currently provides support to refugees resettled into the district.

 If you would like to offer goods or services, then please contact the Refugee Council at email@example.com to find out how you may be able to assist.

-For any other queries or concerns relating to how the scheme is run in the St Albans district please contact the Private Sector Housing Team.
+For any other queries or concerns relating to how the Syrian and Afghan resettlement schemes are run in the St Albans district please contact the Private Sector Housing Team.